WordPress/gutenberg/packages/interactivity/docs/api-reference.md

 ### Private stores

 A given store namespace can be marked as private, thus preventing its content to be accessed from other namespaces.
-The mechanism to do so is by adding a `lock` option to the `store()` call, like shown in the example below.
+The mechanism to do so is by adding a `lock` option to the `store()` call, as shown in the example below.
 This way, further executions of `store()` with the same locked namespace will throw an error, meaning that the namespace can only be accessed where its reference was returned from the first `store()` call.
-This is specially useful for developers that want to hide part of their plugin stores so it doesn't become accessible for extenders.
+This is especially useful for developers who want to hide part of their plugin stores so it doesn't become accessible for extenders.

 ```js
 const { state } = store(